-6.26 Contracts must be awarded on merit in fair competition against other potential suppliers (see the NAO Finance Manual).
-Individuals who have any personal relationship with potential suppliers must report the fact to the director of human resources and must not have any involvement in the letting of these contracts.

-6.27 Individuals must declare any investment interests they hold with suppliers or consultants with whom they might deal.
+- 6.28 Contracts must be awarded on merit in fair competition against other potential suppliers (see the NAO Finance Manual).
+Individuals who have any personal relationship with potential suppliers must report the fact to the director of human resources and must not have any involvement in the letting of these contracts. - 6.29 Individuals must declare any investment interests they hold with suppliers or consultants with whom they might deal.
 Where conflicts of interest might arise, the individual should dispose of their investment or ensure they play no part in awarding the contract.
-When dealing with suppliers we should be aware of the implications of the Bribery Act 2010 as set out in Policy Circular PC 01/11.